qwazwsx/traffic-cameras/README.md

 # Examples

+* download all MN traffic cameras to the current directory

+  `node index.js`

-* download Minnesota traffic camera images to a folder called 'images'
+* download all MN traffic cameras to a folder called 'images'

   `node index.js --directory images`

-* separate each camera into its own folder (if you want to do timelapses)
+* download all MN traffic cameras into their own folder (if you want to do timelapses) \*This option changes how files are titled so you can run this command on a timer and generate a timelapse

 `node index.js --folders --directory images`